oholiab/javaspritetest/God Damn/README.md

 a few more helpers and then work out the best way to create a conversation menu and script animations with dialogue choices and progressions.
 This may be where the JRuby comes in.

+Animation queueing will probably come next so that several actions can be queued one after the other.